 With Halloween upon us, we figured we should share one of our spookiest meals.
-And who doesn’t love a big bowl of bloody eyeballs with a side of worms?
-While this recipe looks rather frightening, it is a crowd pleaser recipe for both young and old ghouls.
+Okay, it may be our only spooky meal, but it is really fun to serve this to the littles when they come to visit.
+Who doesn’t love a big bowl of bloody eyeballs with a side of worms?
+While this recipe looks rather frightening, it is a crowd pleaser recipe for young and old ghouls.

 **makes 24 small eyeballs